What is it like being a full-time travel blogger? The ugly, the bad and the good

 When I see these wins, however small, it gives me the sign that I’m doing something right.
 It also encourages me to keep going, and more importantly, reminds me why I wanted to go full-time.

 Another encouraging sign from seeing a ‘win’ is getting paid for your hard work.
 I’m now at a point where companies are approaching me, and wanting to collaborate — and paying me well.
 I’m also securing more press trips and sponsorships that will help to raise my profile.

 “The biggest and best high is when you see any kind of good result.
 Whether it’s an increase in traffic on your website, or better engagement on your social media, it’s a win. ”

 FOLLOWING THE RIVERA

 A real plus of going full time is having the time to read and learn from other bloggers.
-I’m especially grateful to Gemma and Laura from Make Traffic Happen, for their consistently excellent resources and advice.
+Joining valuable Facebook groups is a good starting point to connect with others.

 Knowing that you’ve been doing nearly everything wrong is a hard pill to swallow.
 However, the sooner you understand where you’ve been going wrong, the sooner you can fix it.
 Constantly learning and adding to your knowledge portfolio is never a bad thing.
 That, plus you end up picking up essential transferable skills that you can use for the future.